World Dream Bank

-- Wolf: 20th-century slang for a man hungry for sex; in film noir it's always derogatory or cautionary, but the dream turns it female and positive.
+- Wolf: in film noir, slang for a man hungry for sex; always derogatory or cautionary in the movies, but my dream turns it female and positive.

-- Digitigrade: walking on their toes, as wolves and cats do--as opposed to plantigrade: walking on ball and heels, as humans and elephants do.
+- Digitigrade: walking on their toes, as wolves and cats do--as opposed to plantigrade: walking flat-footed, as humans and elephants do.
 A digitigrade gait is graceful and fast; a plantigrade gait handles heavier loads.